muZk/codewithnico.com/_posts/2020-04-19-what-style-of-functions-do-you-prefer-to-use-in-react-and-why.md

 > It so doesn’t matter
 > &mdash; Dan Abramov (@dan_abramov) [May 16, 2018](https://twitter.com/dan_abramov/status/996710899921686528?ref_src=twsrc%5Etfw)

-What is important is to **stick with one **when building an application.This way:
+What is important is to **stick with one** when building an application.
+This way:

 - Your code will be easier to read because it use the same convention everywhere
 - You will focus on building the app instead of thinking about how to write your components.